 Data privacy, also known as data protection, is the securing of personal information (data) that is collected and stored within an organization and the determination of how it is shared.
 Read the Privacy Statement.

-If you need help with any of TU's technologies, contact the OTS Faculty/Staff Help Center or search the technology self-help document library.
+If you need help, contact the OTS Technology Support Desk or search the technology self-help document library.